Jack Harkness: Television

 Torchwoods third series (2009) is a five-part serial entitled Children of Earth.
 Aliens known as the 4-5-6 announce they are coming to Earth.
 Civil servant John Frobisher (Peter Capaldi) orders the destruction of Torchwood to cover a conspiracy; in 1965, the British government had authorized Jack to sacrifice twelve children to the 4-5-6, which is shown in flashbacks.
 Jack is blown apart in an explosion, but painfully reconstitutes from an incomplete pile of body parts; Gwen and Ianto escape and later rescue Jack from a concrete grave.
 Jack's daughter Alice (Lucy Cohu) and grandson Steven (Bear McCausland) are taken into custody by the assassins.
 The 4-5-6 demand ten percent of the world's children.
 Although he handed over twelve children in 1965, Jack refuses to give up any this time around.
 The 4-5-6 release a fatal virus; Ianto dies in Jack's arms.
-To create the signal that will destroy the 4-5-6, Jack sacrifices Steven.
+To create the signal that will destroy the 4-5-6, Jack is forced to sacrifice Steven.
+As a result of this, he and Alice sever ties with each other.
 Six months later, having lost his lover, his grandson and his daughter, he bids farewell to Gwen and is transported aboard an alien ship to leave Earth for parts unknown.
 In the closing scenes of 2010 Doctor Who special "The End of Time", the critically injured Doctor gives each companion a farewell before his impending regeneration.
 Finding Jack in an exotic alien bar, he leaves him a note containing the name of Titanic crew member Alonso Frame (Russell Tovey), sitting on Jack's left side; the two proceed to flirt.